Smartproxy/Smartproxy/golang/README.md

 4. You should see a new file named `golang.go` in your project folder.
 Open it using an editor of your choice.

-5. To run this C# example, set your username, password, and endpoint information you'd like to use and enter them in the following sections of the code:
+5. To run this Go example, set your username, password, and endpoint information you'd like to use and enter them in the following sections of the code:

 <img src="https://i.imgur.com/T2KVjPx.png" alt="smartproxy golang proxy username password authentication">